Tiva Lab 02: Doorbell and Lights Control

 - Learn the steps of GPIO configuration on Tiva TM4C LaunchPads

-- Learn how to read a data from input pin, and write a data to output pin
+- Learn how to read data from the input pin, and write a data to output pin

 Required Reading Material

 GPIOs are the basic interfaces of any microcontroller.
-For a positive logical system, a GPIO pin can be set high (taking the value 1) by connecting it to a voltage supply, or set low (taking the value 0) by connecting it ti ground.
+For a positive logical system, a GPIO pin can be set high (taking the value 1) by connecting it to a voltage supply or set low (taking the value 0) by connecting it to the ground.
 The Tiva LaunchPad can set the GPIO pin to take either value and treat it as an output, or it can detect the value of the pin and treat it as an input.

-You will learn how to write an assembly or C code to configure the GPIO ports, read the status of switches and turn on/off the LEDs.
+You will learn how to write a C code to configure the GPIO ports, read the status of switches, and turn on/off the LEDs.

 Required Components List